nicoll-douglas/sharktooth/backend/README.md

 - `created_at` - A timestamp indicating when the download record was created.
 - `terminated_at` - A timestamp indicating when the download completed or failed if so.
 - `download_dir` - The directory where the download will be saved to.
-- `error_msg` - An error message if the download failed.
+- `status_msg` - A status message giving extra information about the download.

 ## REST API